jeanpichon2/LLM_Project_Political_biases/README.md

 ### Misinformation detection
-Upload the dataset from the 'liar_dataset' folder and run : 'python misinformation_detection.py'.
+Upload the datasets from the 'liar_dataset' folder and run : 'python misinformation_detection.py'.
+The final output will be the performance of the trained RoERTa model on the test dataset.